bpswim90/project-ideas/README.md

 ### projects
 - [ ] Accessible Calendar Date Picker - WCAG AA
 - [ ] Mobile App: Random Restaurant Picker ("What should we order tonight / where should we eat tonight?")
+- [ ] NextJS + SST App (to do what?) - testing out deploying to AWS using SST